adiezsanchez/YAP_nuclear_3D_orgs/README.md

 - Cellpose 2.0 pre-trained 'nuclei' model is used to segment nuclei in 3D.

-- Filter out small artifacts and merged nuclei based on size.
+- Filter out small artifacts and merged nuclei based on volume in order to generate meaningful cytoplams in the next step.

 **4. Cytoplasm Simulation:**